-f the four matriarchs in the Bible, only one is considered among Jewish people to be THE mother - Rachel, who is affectionately referred to as "Mama Rachel."
-Even though she only gave birth to two of the 12 brothers who eventually formed the nation of Israel, Rachel is considered the mother of all Israel.
-Ironically, Rachel achieved in death what she could not achieve in her life - being a mother of many.
+f the four matriarchs in the Bible, only one is considered by the Jewish people to be THE mother-Rachel, who is affectionately referred to as "Mama Rachel."
+Although she only gave birth to two of the 12 brothers who formed the nation of Israel, Rachel is considered the mother of all Israel.
+Ironically, Rachel achieved in death what she could not achieve in her life-being a mother of many.

-Why is Mother Rachel placed above the rest?
+Why is Rachel placed above the rest?

-Rachel, who suffered so much in her own life, feels the pain of her children.
-Rachel waited seven years to marry the love of her life only to have him taken away on her wedding day.
+Rachel, who suffered so much, feels the pain of her children.
+She waited to marry the love of her life only to have him taken away.
 She felt the painful sadness of being childless.
-Then, Rachel lost her life giving birth to her second child.
-She never had the pleasure of watching her sons grow up into men.
+She lost her life giving birth to her second child, missing the pleasure of watching her sons grow up.

-Rachel knew well the pain of suffering.
+Rachel knew the pain of suffering.
 Today, you will find many people crying and praying at Rachel's Tomb.
-They pray to God with faith that Mama Rachel will intercede on their behalf, and God will send a miracle.
+They pray to God that Rachel will intercede on their behalf, and God will send a miracle.
 And miracles do happen.
 The following is a true story that took place in Israel:

-In the fall of 2008, Rabbi Mordechai Eliyahu, formerly the Chief Rabbi of Israel, was released from the hospital after recovering from a life-threatening illness.
-The elderly rabbi insisted on going almost immediately to Rachel's Tomb.
-He visited the tomb and prayed there three times.
+In 2008, Rabbi Mordechai Eliyahu, formerly the Chief Rabbi of Israel, was released from the hospital after a life-threatening illness.
+The elderly rabbi insisted on going to Rachel's Tomb, praying there three times.

 Shortly after, Israel went to war.
-A group of Israeli soldiers had been charged with the task of cleaning out the areas surrounding Gaza City.
-When the soldiers approached the first building on their list, they saw an old woman dressed in black yelling at them to go away because there was danger in that place.
+A group of Israeli soldiers had been charged with cleaning out areas around Gaza City.
+When the soldiers approached the first building, they saw an old woman dressed in black yelling at them to go away because there was danger there.

 The soldiers didn't want to take any chances so they went to their next target.
-They were surprised to see the same exact woman they had seen at the first building.
-She issued the same warning as she had before.
-The soldiers moved on to the third target, and this time they were completely stunned to find the same old woman waiting for them.
+They were surprised to see the same exact woman with the same warning as before.
+The soldiers moved on to the third target, and this time they were stunned to find the same old woman waiting for them.
 Again, she warned the soldiers of danger.
-Realizing that this was no ordinary woman, one soldier asked for her name.
+Realizing this was no ordinary woman, a soldier asked her name.
 She answered, "Rachel."

-As it later was discovered, each building where this woman appeared had been booby-trapped.
-Had the soldiers entered those buildings they most certainly would have lost their lives.
+It was discovered that each building where this woman appeared was booby-trapped.
+Had the soldiers entered they would have lost their lives.

-After the story made its rounds, Rabbi Eliyahu's son, who was also a rabbi, was asked to find out if the story was connected to his father's visit to Rachel's Tomb.
+Rabbi Eliyahu's son, also a rabbi, wondered if the story was connected to his father's visit to Rachel's Tomb.
 The younger Rabbi Eliyahu shared the story with his elderly father and asked, "Should we believe it?"
-The older Rabbi

-Eliyahu answered, "It is true."
+The older Rabbi Eliyahu answered, "It is true."
 Then he explained, "When I went to Rachel's Tomb I told her: 'Rachel, a war is on!
 Don't withhold your voice from crying (based on Jeremiah 31:15-17).
-Go before God, and pray for the soldiers, who are sacrificing themselves for the nation of Israel, that they should strike - and not be stricken."
+Go before God, and pray for the soldiers, who are sacrificing themselves for the nation of Israel, that they should strike-and not be stricken."